kriarun/ansible-lab/README.md

 ansible-playbook -i inventories/prd/hosts.yml playbooks/linux/gitlab_runner.yml
 ```

-For toolbox playbooks, pass `execute_roles=true` when you want role execution rather than composition/debug output.
+For toolbox playbooks, the default behavior is useful for verification because it prints the merged composition and the resulting `final_roles`.
+Pass `execute_roles=true` when you want the playbook to move from composition/debug output into actual role execution.

 In practice, the recommended development path is to validate new toolbox changes in `sandbox` first, then promote them through the other environments as needed.